imagej/imagej.github.io/_pages/plugins/fast.md

 Select the appropriate tool in ImageJ toolbar: ![](/media/Freehand.png "fig:Freehand.png") Freehand (default) OR ![](/media/Wand-tool.png "fig:Wand-tool.png") Wand tool.

--   To remove non-specific fluorescence, use selected tool and hold {% include key content='press\|Alt' %} while unwanted area to remove it from ROI.
+-   To remove non-specific fluorescence, use selected tool and hold {% include key key='Alt' %} while unwanted area to remove it from ROI.
--   To add area to the previously selected ROI, hold {% include key content='press\|Shift' %} while selecting new area to add.
+-   To add area to the previously selected ROI, hold {% include key key='Shift' %} while selecting new area to add.

-Click {% include key content='press\|OK' %} to confirm the new ROI.
+Click {% include key key='OK' %} to confirm the new ROI.
 Fluorescence is then measured and the ROI zip file is automatically updated. {% include tip id='Selection' tip='In case the selection is empty after manual correction, the macro discards the image from analysis.' %}

 After completion of Step 2, a list of all measured images with filename is displayed in the Result Table window of ImageJ.